GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 The **allocation** page which contains the information on what physical devices were allocated for the data.
 If this information is not relevant or important for a particular job then it can be suppressed by setting the **messages** part of the **MGLEVEL** parameter to zero, otherwise set it to 1.

-The **allocation** page does include one particularly import piece of information, the return code (may show as "CONDIION CODE" or "RC" with zero indicate no issues.
-For the standard utilities "4' incdicates minor errors, while "8" and "12" indicate progressively more serious errors.
-Custom programs may follow this sandard or may choose another.
+The **allocation** page does include one particularly import piece of information, the return code (may show as "CONDITION CODE" or "RC" with zero indicate no issues.
+For the standard utilities "4' indicates minor errors, while "8" and "12" indicate progressively more serious errors.
+Custom programs may follow this standard or may choose another.

 The remaining pages of the JCL output will contain any output of the program specifies